Hive or ClickUp? Honest 2026 Comparison After Testing Both

 • Free Forever: Unlimited tasks, limited features, 100MB storage

-• Unlimited: ~$7/user/month (billed annually) — honestly solid value
+• Unlimited: ~$7/user/month (billed annually) — honestly a solid value

 • Enterprise: Custom pricing

-Fun fact: ClickUp Brain is included starting from the Unlimited plan at no extra cost as of early 2026, which is a meaningful value move compared to competitors charging separately for AI features.
+Here's something worth noting: ClickUp Brain is included starting at the Unlimited plan with no extra charge as of early 2026, which is a meaningful value play compared to competitors charging separately for AI.

 Best For

-Product teams, software development teams, operations-heavy organizations, and anyone who needs deep customization and is genuinely willing to invest time in setup.
-That last part is important — and we'll come back to it.
+Product teams, software development shops, operations-heavy organizations, and anyone who wants serious customization and is willing to invest time in setup.
+That last part actually matters — and we'll circle back to it.

 Hive vs ClickUp: Feature-by-Feature Breakdown